honestbee/honestbee.github.io/_posts/2017-06-12-portus-kubernetes-registry.markdown

 kops update cluster c01.example.com --yes
 ```

-Once the cluster is available, ensure to install locally and initialise Helm in the cluster.
+Once the cluster is available, ensure to install the Helm cli locally and initialise Helm in the cluster.

 ```
 brew install kubernetes-helm